-Any staff member who has a concern about a child's welfare should follow the referral processes set out in paragraphs 22-33.
+Any staff member who has any concerns about a child's welfare should follow the processes set out in paragraphs 51-67.
 Staff should expect to support social workers and other agencies following any referral.

-Every school and college should have a designated safeguarding lead who will provide support to staff to carry out their safeguarding duties and who will liaise closely with other services such as children's social care.
+Every school and college should have a designated safeguarding lead who will provide support to staff to carry out their safeguarding duties and who will liaise closely with other services such as local authority children's social care.